dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 theory, practices, rules, and values.

-Santhosh is keen to learn and understand DevOps tools and processes to better understand the nuances in the approach and responsibilities of Scrum Teams adopting DevOps and Scrum Team who are not adopting DevOps.
+Santhosh is keen to learn and understand DevOps tools and processes to better understand the nuances in the approach and responsibilities of Scrum teams adopting DevOps and Scrum teams who are not adopting DevOps.

 Traditional Scrum teams consist of people who deliver the potentially releasable increments at the end of a Sprint.
 Whereas Scrum teams adapting DevOps target the whole value stream so the team includes all the people who work a Product Backlog Item (PBI) in the end-to-end value stream.
-A DevOps scrum team could include some or all of the following: analysts, UI/UX designers, developers, operations people, sysadmins, data scientists and site-reliability engineers.
-A DevOps scrum team works together, collaboratively as one unit, to deliver value to their customers.
+A DevOps Scrum team could include some or all of the following: analysts, UI/UX designers, developers, operations people, sysadmins, data scientists and site reliability engineers.
+A DevOps Scrum team works together, collaboratively as one unit, to deliver value to their customers.

-Santhosh works diligently as a scrum master to protect the team from anything - typically requests originating from Brenda or Paulo that may distract them from the active sprint deliverables - and to remove anything that impedes the flow of value delivery from the team to the business.
+Santhosh works diligently as a Scrum master to protect the team from anything - typically requests originating from Brenda or Paulo that may distract them from the active sprint deliverables - and to remove anything that impedes the flow of value delivery from the team to the business.

 ### Adam (Site Reliability Engineer)

 ![](../../assets/online-devops-dojo/welcome/adam.png)

 **A**dam is a System **A**dministrator who is transitioning to the role of Site Reliability Engineer (SRE).
 SRE is a discipline that combines software and systems engineering to create ultra-scalable and massively distributed, fault-tolerant systems.

 As he transitions into the SRE role, Adam is keen to learn and understand best practices in the SRE and DevOps fields so he can help shape the SRE culture in the company.
-He has started to work with Brenda to understand the needs of the business and with the scrum team to ensure they have robust solutions in place for deploying, monitoring, and maintaining their applications and their cloud environments so they can meet the needs of their customers.
+He has started to work with Brenda to understand the needs of the business and with the Scrum team to ensure they have robust solutions in place for deploying, monitoring, and maintaining their applications and their cloud environments so they can meet the needs of their customers.

 He also works closely with Selma the Security Officer to ensure the security of the company's software and applications.
 Adam suspects that Hal may have an inside man.
 Adam has a particular set of skills so he is working on a plan to look for the hacker, to find the hacker, to ... the hacker.

 Adam has a pet parrot whose favorite phrase is "Have you tried turning it off and on again?" and is working with Brenda to expand the Bird, Reptile and Small Animal product lines offered by Pet Clinic.

 ### Dan (Developer)